FREQUENTLY ASKED QUESTIONS

 No. Seeing any of the health professionals is a benefit of being registered in the Family Health Team.
 There is no cost.

-The Humber River FHT has 2 different locations: 2050 Weston Road, and 245 Dixon Road.
+The Humber River FHT has 8 different locations:

 I started seeing a health professional at one location, but now I want to go to another.
 Is that allowed?